explosion-mental/demwm/README.md

 reccomended way of doing it.
 This build of `dwm` sets an _enviromental variable_ called `STATUSBAR` which value is the _pid_ of the dwm parent.
 In short do: `kill -45 $STATUSBAR`.
+Another option to update a block with a signal is to use `xsetroot -name 1`, to update a block with signal 1, for example.
+**You must assign signal for a block, this value cannot be 0.**

 For clicking to do anything you have to make a dedicated script which handles the `BLOCK_BUTTON` _enviromental variable_, here an example: